gurditsingh/hydeout/_posts/test.md

 A Delta Lake table is a directory on file system that holds data files with the table contents and a log of transaction operations.
 The Delta Lake’s approach is to store a transaction log and metadata directly on file system no need to maintain separate service for metadata and log handling.

 The transaction log is stored in the _delta_log subdirectory within the table.
-It contains a sequence of JSON objects with increasing, zero-padded numerical IDs to store the log records
+It contains a sequence of JSON objects with increasing numerical IDs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwMTM2ODc0MywtMTg3MDczNTk5MywtMT
+eyJoaXN0b3J5IjpbLTMxNjU4MTgxNywxNDAxMzY4NzQzLC0xOD
-U2NDE1ODk3OCwxOTEzNDQ3NzMwLDE5MDY0MjkzMDYsLTI2NDQ3
+cwNzM1OTkzLC0xNTY0MTU4OTc4LDE5MTM0NDc3MzAsMTkwNjQy
-NjgyMCwyNzA4NDA2ODYsLTIwNTY3NDMyNzgsLTMyMTg1Nzg1OS
+OTMwNiwtMjY0NDc2ODIwLDI3MDg0MDY4NiwtMjA1Njc0MzI3OC
-wtMTU0ODE5MTA0NiwtNjA2MjYzOTksMjExNTQzMjczMCw2ODU2
+wtMzIxODU3ODU5LC0xNTQ4MTkxMDQ2LC02MDYyNjM5OSwyMTE1
-MTUyOTUsLTc5ODU0NDczOCwxNTAyNDI3OTYzLDE1MzM4NzEyOD
+NDMyNzMwLDY4NTYxNTI5NSwtNzk4NTQ0NzM4LDE1MDI0Mjc5Nj
-ksNjE5NjE0OTIzLDc5MTYzNTc1OCwtMTAyOTM2MjEzNywtMzU2
+MsMTUzMzg3MTI4OSw2MTk2MTQ5MjMsNzkxNjM1NzU4LC0xMDI5
-NjE5MjA4XX0=
+MzYyMTM3XX0=
 -->